-Subsequent to 31 December 2013, in January 2014, the Company issued 44,126,780 ordinary shares to Rio Tinto in settlement of the First Instalment Ollachea property payment.
+On 28 January 2014, the Company issued 44,126,780 ordinary shares to Rio Tinto in settlement of the First Instalment Ollachea property payment.
 Additional details are provided above under the section entitled, "Ollachea Property Payment Due to Rio Tinto".